RPiOVN/p2pvps-server/specifications/high-level-overview.md

 Renters will fill out a form to register their device, be given a key, and then install the software on the client hardware along with the key.
 Rental of devices will be billed by the hour.
 When a device is registered, its hardware (memory, CPU, hard-drive space) will be verified.
+Owners can then place the device for rent on the marketplace, or simply reserve it for personal use.
-It will then be added to the marketplace and labeled as available for rent.
-The renters can set the hourly rate they are willing to rent the device for.
+The device owner can set the hourly rate they are willing to rent the device for on the marketplace.

 When a renter agrees to the rental contract, the device is taken off the market.
 A random username and password will be generated and sent to the renter, and the device will be dedicated for their use.
 As long as the device is connected